- Live Rates

 Are you able to easily search current rates and costs?
 Is the company you are dealing with transparent in what they have to offer?
 Do they have tools available to help you track fluctuations in rates and closing costs over time?
-Unfortunately, even with today’s technology many mortgage lenders choose not to show what rates they are able to offer at any given time.
+Unfortunately, even with today’s technology, many mortgage lenders choose not to show what rates they are able to offer at any given time.

 Whether it’s because they think their rates are higher than their competitors, or they feel their sales department can convert more clients by talking to them before rate information is provided, many choose to keep what they can offer private.
-Some lenders will argue that every person is different and each borrower’s situation is different.
+Some lenders will argue that every person is different, and each borrower’s situation is different.

-While it is true that credit scores, down payment or equity and type of transaction all have an impact on the terms available, there are many tools available that will reflect real-time pricing based on a borrower’s unique circumstances.
-Luckily more and more lenders are moving towards transparency as borrowers become savvier and their expectations of what information they should have at their fingertips increases.
+While it is true that credit scores, down payment or equity, and type of transaction all have an impact on the terms available, there are many tools available that will reflect real-time pricing based on a borrower’s unique circumstances.
+Luckily, more and more lenders are moving towards transparency as borrowers become savvier, and their expectations of what information they should have at their fingertips increases

 While a solid online presence is important, the mortgage process is complex.
 Having an experienced loan professional you trust and feel comfortable talking to is important.
 Can you call the company you are working with and talk to an experienced professional, or are you calling a call center with newly licensed order-takers that have limited knowledge of the mortgage business?

 Does the person you are talking to take the time to answer your questions in an understandable way?
-While the mortgage industry is moving towards automation, the loan process is still very complex with a lot of moving parts.
+While the mortgage industry is moving towards automation, the loan process is still very complex, with a lot of moving parts.
 It is extremely important that you are working with someone that has the knowledge and experience to deal with unexpected challenges that can often come up during the loan process.

-If you are uncomfortable with completing your paperwork online, are they flexible and can they accommodate your desire to complete the paperwork the old-fashioned way?
-With all the new government regulations and strict lending requirements you want to make sure the company you are dealing with can work with you in a way that you are comfortable with and help you navigate the process for a smooth transaction.
+If you are uncomfortable with completing your paperwork online, are they flexible, and can they accommodate your desire to complete the paperwork the old-fashioned way?
+With all the new government regulations and strict lending requirements, you want to make sure the company you are dealing with can work with you in a way that you are comfortable with and help you navigate the process for a smooth transaction.

 Now it’s time to put your knowledge to the test.
 To figure out what the best mortgage company is for you, you have to compare.

-You can start your search by downloading our ebook Why Choose Sammamish As Your Mortgage Company?
+You can start your search by downloading our e-book Why Choose Sammamish As Your Mortgage Company?
 You’ll have insights into one of the highest-rated mortgage companies in the Pacific Northwest, and regardless of whether we fit your personal needs, you will gain insight and knowledge into what information and background a mortgage company can provide you.